Paul-Lavery/flexible-user-queue/README.md

 ```scala
 "com.github.paulporu" %% "flexible-user-queue" % "1.2"
 ```
-You can also have a look at this simple Play application for an example of how to use this priority queue in your own project.
+You can also have a look at [this Play application](https://github.com/paulporu/Play-User-Queue) for an example of how to use this priority queue in your own project.

 ## Usage